-The Leaky Gut Theory of Why Animal Products Cause Inflammation,
+Transcript: The Leaky Gut Theory of Why Animal Products Cause Inflammation

-The anti-inflammatory effect of plant-based diets is more than just about the power of plants, but the avoidance of animal foods.
-We’ve known for 15 years that a single meal high in animal fat— sausage and egg mcmuffins were used in the original landmark study—can cause a elevation in inflammation within our bodies that peaks at about 4 hours.
+The anti-inflammatory effect of plant-based diets is more than just about the power of plants, but also the avoidance of animal foods.
+We’ve known for 15 years that a single meal high in animal fat— Sausage and Egg McMuffins® were used in the original landmark study—can cause an immediate elevation in inflammation within our bodies, that peaks at about four hours.

-So as you can see here, within hours of eating animal fat, our arteries get paralyzed, we nearly cut their ability to open normally in half.
-And that's not just happening in our arm, the lining of our whole vascular tree gets inflamed, stiffened, crippled.
-And just as it starts to calm down 5 or 6 hours later, we may whack with another load of meat, eggs, or dairy for lunch such that most of our lives we’re stuck in this chronic low-grade inflammation danger zone, which may set us up for inflammatory diseases such as heart disease, diabetes, and certain cancers one meal at a time.
+And just as it starts to calm down, five or six hours later, we may whack it with another load of meat, eggs, or dairy for lunch—such that most of our lives, we’re stuck in this chronic low-grade inflammation danger zone, which may set us up for inflammatory diseases, such as heart disease, diabetes, cancer, kind of one meal at a time.

-Does the same thing to our lungs, again, within hours.
+Does the same thing happen in our lungs?
+Yes, again, after just hours.
 Inflammation in our airways.
-A single meal with animal fat causing internal damage not just decades down the road but right then and there, that day.
+A single meal with animal fat causing internal damage not just decades down the road, but right then and there; that day.

-What exactly is causing the inflammation, though.
+What exactly is causing the inflammation, though?
 Well, what is inflammation?
 It’s an immune response to a perceived threat.
-What’s the body attacking though? , At first—like in arthritis—scientists thought it might be the animal proteins triggering inflammation, which the body might see as like an invader, whereas the reason plant foods don’t trigger inflammation was thought because the body doesn’t consider plants a threat.
+What’s the body attacking, though?
+Well, at first—like in arthritis—scientists thought it might be the animal proteins triggering inflammation, which the body might see as like an invader, whereas the reason plant foods don’t trigger inflammation was thought to be because the body doesn’t consider plants a threat.

-OK, well that certainly explains the inflammation.
-We evolved to be acutely sensitive to bacterial invasion and with this much endotoxin flooding into our system after a meal, our immune system must feel its under assault.
+Okay, well, that certainly explains the inflammation.
+We’ve evolved to be acutely sensitive to bacterial invasion, and with this much endotoxin flooding into our system after a meal, our immune system must feel it’s, you know, under assault.